 Centre of the Hungarian County

-During the Roman period, the Danube marked the border of the Roman Empire, and numerous fortifications were constructed along its banks, forming what became known as the Limes.
-A strong fortress was built in the late 3rd century at the site of Grad to secure the most significant river crossing in the area.
-That is evidenced by coins bearing the likeness of Roman emperors and bricks stamped with the seal of the 7th Roman Legion (Claudia VII), which had its base at Viminacium.
+During the Roman period, the Danube River served as the northern boundary of the Roman Empire, and numerous fortifications were constructed along its banks, collectively known as the Limes.
+A robust fortress was established at the Grad site in the late 3rd century to secure the most significant river crossing in the region.
+This is evidenced by coins bearing the likenesses of Roman emperors and bricks stamped with the seal of the 7th Roman Legion (Claudia VII), which was stationed at Viminacium.

 ABOVE: Map of the site